victordibia/handtrack.js/README.md

 const predictions = await model.detect(img);
 ```

+Handtrack.js also proivdes a set of library helper methods (e.g. to start and stop video playback on a video element) and some model methods (e.g. `detect`, `getFPS` etc).
 Please see the project documentation page for more details on the API and examples.

 [<img src="demo/images/docs.jpg" width="100%">](https://victordibia.github.io/handtrack.js/)